 Lights and luminaries, hot chocolate, cider and merriment mark Elon’s annual holiday festival.
 The evening features many talented Elon musicians, various cultural and religious celebrations of winter and a formal lighting of campus decorations.
 Sponsored by the Truitt Center for Religious and Spiritual Life.
+No ticket is required.

 A Celebration of Light

 Tuesday, December 3

 Whitley Auditorium, 7:30 p.m.